authelia/authelia/docs/content/contributing/prologue/translations.md

 ---
 title: "Translations"
 description: "Information on contributing translations to the Authelia project."
-lead: "Authelia has translations for many using facing areas of the web portal.
+summary: "Authelia has translations for many using facing areas of the web portal.
 Contributing to these translations is a very easy process."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []